santiblanko/santiblanko/README.md

 - **Vue.js & Vuex:** Skilled in building web applications with Vue.js and Vuex.

+- **Nuxt:** Nuxt.js is an open-source framework built on top of Vue.js that simplifies the development of high-quality universal and single-page web applications (SPAs).
+Nuxt adds additional features to Vue, such as automatic routing, server-side rendering (SSR), and static site generation.

+- **Next:** Next.js is an open-source framework built on top of React.js, used for building web applications.
+Like Nuxt, Next.js focuses on delivering fast and efficient web experiences.
+Next.js stands out for its ability to provide server-side rendering (SSR), static site generation, automatic routing, and other features that enhance performance and SEO.

 - **React & React Native:** Experienced in both React web development and React Native for mobile apps.

 - **Astro:** Proficient in using Astro for fast and efficient web development.